ECP-WarpX/impactx/docs/source/usage/python.rst

               k < 0 horizontal defocusing
    :param nslice: number of slices used for the application of space charge

+.. py:class:: impactx.elements.ChrQuad(ds, k, units, nslice=1)

+   A Quadrupole magnet, with chromatic effects included.
+The Hamiltonian is expanded through second order in the transverse variables (x,px,y,py), with the exact pt dependence retained.

+   :param ds: Segment length in m.
+   :param k:  Quadrupole strength in m^(-2) (MADX convention, if units = 0)
+              = (gradient in T/m) / (rigidity in T-m)
+          OR  Quadrupole strength in T/m (MaryLie convention, if units = 1) k > 0 horizontal focusing
+              k < 0 horizontal defocusing
+   :param units: specification of units for quadrupole field strength
+   :param nslice: number of slices used for the application of space charge

 .. py:class:: impactx.elements.RFCavity(ds, escale, freq, phase, mapsteps, nslice)

    A radiofrequency cavity.